Experience the Ottawa Winterlude 2021

 What is essential in your suitcase?

-- Tips for Canada in the winter - On this page we have put together more tips on how to best prepare for Canada in winter.
+Tips for Canada in the winter - On this page we have put together tips on how best to prepare for Canada in winter.
+Here you will find recommendations for what a trip to the winter delight should be in your suitcase.

 Winter in Canada